dschinagl/occam/docs/index.md

 ## Average Attribution Maps

-Average attribution maps (turbo-colored) for PointPillars trained and evaluated on KITTI [8].
+Average attribution maps (turbo-colored) for PointPillars trained and evaluated on the KITTI dataset.
 We also show the average LiDAR reflectivity / intensity values (copper-colored).
 From left to right: cars, pedestrians and cyclists.

 <a href="images/average_attribution.png">
 <img width="100%" src="images/average_attribution.png" />